caitlinvk/caitlinvk.github.io/_posts/2022-09-18-energy-bites.md

     4. Keep cold until serving
 ---

-These energy bites are the perfect sweet treat for on the go!
+These energy bites are the perfect sweet treat and great for on the go!

 ![Sweet](https://drive.google.com/uc?export=view&id=1ACOoc4sskuHfui61NhPoFnyx0rDO0sPw)